doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ---

 [Recovery services vault](https://docs.microsoft.com/en-us/azure/backup/backup-azure-recovery-services-vault-overview) with an automatically generated random name following the grep pattern "rsv-\[a-z0-9\]\{16\}-001".
 This is intended to be used for [Azure VM backup](https://docs.microsoft.com/en-us/azure/backup/backup-azure-vms-introduction).
-Soft delete is enabled by default.
+Note that soft delete is disabled by default to enable easy cleanup of this quick start, and should be enabled for production environments.
+Backups must be manually deleted first before attempting to destroy the recovery services vault.
+See [Proper way to delete a vault](https://docs.microsoft.com/en-us/azure/backup/backup-azure-delete-vault#proper-way-to-delete-a-vault) for more information.

 Variable | In/Out | Type | Scope | Sample
 --- | --- | --- | --- | ---